 The important thing is that you are not feeding your newborn hourly day-in-day-out for months on end.
 It really can be avoided!

-Whatever the schedule, structure it to avoid multiple night wakings
+Whatever the feeding schedule, structure it to avoid multiple night wakings

 Whether you follow this feeding and sleep schedule or have stretched feeds more or less to suit you and your baby, it’s key to structure feeds in order to minimize night wakings due to hunger.